Julia Higgins: Career

-In 1999, Higgins was elected a member of the National Academy of Engineering for the application of neutron scattering and reflectivity to polymeric materials, and for service to the scientific community.
+In 1999, Higgins was elected as a member of the National Academy of Engineering for the application of neutron scattering and reflectivity to polymeric materials, and for service to the scientific community.

-Higgins chaired the Advisory Committee on Mathematics Education (ACME) from 2008–2012.
+Higgins chaired the Advisory Committee on Mathematics Education (ACME) from 2008 to 2012.

-She is also a former chair (1998–2003) of the Athena Project, which aims for the advancement of women in science, engineering and technology (SET) in Higher Education.
+She is also a former chair (1998–2003) of the Athena Project, which aims for the advancement of women in science, engineering and technology (SET), in Higher Education.
 Between 2003 and 2007, she was also chair of the Engineering and Physical Sciences Research Council.
 Higgins was president of the Institution of Chemical Engineers 2002–03, and president of the British Association for the Advancement of Science 2003–04.
-She was elected a Fellow of the Royal Society in 1995 and was its foreign secretary 2001–06.
+She was elected a Fellow of the Royal Society in 1995, and was its foreign secretary 2001–06.

 She is a Fellow of the Institution of Chemical Engineers, Institute of Materials, Minerals and Mining, the Royal Society of Chemistry and the Royal Academy of Engineering, and the City and Guilds of London Institute, of which she is Vice-President.
 She is an honorary fellow of the Institute of Physics and of Somerville College, Oxford.

-She was appointed a CBE in 1996 before being named a dame in the 2001 Queen's Birthday Honours list.
+She was appointed a CBE in 1996, before being named a dame in the 2001 Queen's Birthday Honours list.
 Dame Julia replaced Professor Adrian Smith FRS as ACME Chair in September 2008 when Adrian became Director General of Science and Research at the Department for Innovation, Universities and Skills.
 She holds honorary degrees from a number of UK universities and the University of Melbourne, Australia.
 Her scientific work has concentrated on the investigation of polymers with neutron scattering.
 She co-authored a monograph on that field (Higgins & Benoit 1997).

-In April 2003 she became chair of the Engineering and Physical Sciences Research Council.
-She was succeeded by John Armitt on 1 April 2007.
-In June 2006 Higgins was appointed principal of the Faculty of engineering at Imperial College London.
+In April 2003, she became chair of the Engineering and Physical Sciences Research Council and was succeeded by John Armitt on 1 April 2007.
+In June 2006, Higgins was appointed principal of the Faculty of engineering at Imperial College London.
 The Faculty of engineering at Imperial College is one of the largest in the UK, comprising nine departments with 1,000 staff, over 4,200 students and an annual turnover of around £80 million.
 She is a member of the World Knowledge Dialogue Scientific Board, president of the ESPCI ParisTech Scientific Committee.

 She is a Patron of WISE, a charitable organisation that encourages young women to pursue careers in Science, engineering and Construction, as well as a member of the Advisory Council for the Campaign for Science and Engineering.

 She served as president of the Institute of Physics from 1 October 2017 to 30 September 2019.